-Bombardier Recreational Products Inc. ("BRP") warrants its 2025 LYNX® snowmobiles (the "Product") sold by distributors or dealers authorized by BRP to distribute the Product in member states of the European Economic Area (which is comprised of the states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), Turkey, member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") (a "BRP Distributor/Dealer") from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2026 Ski-Doo® snowmobiles (the "Product") sold by distributors or dealers authorized by BRP to distribute Ski-Doo snowmobiles ("BRP Distributor/Dealer") in member states of the European Economic Area (which is comprised of the member states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), in member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey from defects in material or workmanship for the period and under the conditions described below.